IHE/ITI.SeR/SeR.md

 to the Authorization Decisions Verifier:

 - Requester Entity that obtains authorization (e.g., using an identity assertion)
-- The unique ID of the document that can be accessed (within the Retrieve Document Set-b Request)
+- The unique ID of the clinical data item that can be accessed (e.g. a unique ID of a document within the Retrieve Document Set-b Request)

 (Refer to the White Paper IHE ITI
 [Access Control White Paper](https://www.ihe.net/Technical_Framework/upload/IHE_ITI_TF_WhitePaper_AccessControl_2009-09-28.pdf)